By the end of this guide, you’ll have a live documentation site that’s ready to customize and expand.

 Install the GitHub App

+The GitHub App automates the deployment process when you push changes to your repository.
 You can install the GitHub App by following the instructions from the onboarding checklist or from your dashboard:

 1. Navigate to Settings in your dashboard